-Various consultation activities have shown that residents are not opposed to development, but are concerned that house building is not disproportionate and that where it takes place it does not have an adverse impact on the character of the Parish, or result in inadequate infrastructure.
+Various consultation activities have shown that residents are not opposed to development, but are concerned that house building is not disproportionate and that where it takes place it does not have an adverse impact on the character of the parish, or result in inadequate infrastructure.

-As the draft Harborough Local Plan (July 2017) states 'The full objectively assessed housing need for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 dwellings per annum between 2011 and 2031 (HEDNA), giving a total plan requirement across the 20 year plan period of 10,640 dwellings'.
+The HLP states 'The full objectively assessed housing need for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 dwellings per annum between 2011 and 2031 (HEDNA, Table 89), giving a total plan requirement across the 20 year plan period of 10,640 dwellings.
+Taking account of housing needs arising from growth at Magna Park, the housing requirement is 557 dpa, or 11,140 for the plan period,.....'

-The draft Local Plan incorporates a 20% buffer and therefore makes provision for 12,800 dwellings from 2011 to 2031.
-Of this, 8,150 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) leaving a residual requirement of 4,650 dwellings up to 2031.
+This is the basis for calculating the five year supply of deliverable housing land in the HLP and is a minimum figure.
+The HLP provides a 15% contingency in the supply of housing land and, therefore, makes provision for a minimum of 12,800 dwellings over the period of The Plan.
+Of this, about 8,792 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) with a further 225 anticipated on windfall sites, leaving a residual requirement of a further minimum 3,975 dwellings up to 2031.

-The draft Local Plan (July 2017) establishes a hierarchy of settlements to help to determine the most appropriate locations for development.
+The HLP establishes a hierarchy of settlements to help to determine the most appropriate locations for development.

 On the basis of this hierarchy, Great Bowden (as well as 15 other settlements) is identified as a Selected Rural Village.
 These are identified on the basis of the presence of at least 2 of the 6 key services (food shop, GP surgery, library, post office, primary school and pubs) together with a scheduled bus service.
-Development in Selected Rural Villages should be 'primarily in the form of small-scale infill developments or limited extensions to help address economic, social or community objectives'.
+Development in Selected Rural Villages should be 'primarily in the form of small-scale infill developments or limited extensions to help address economic, social or community objectives.
 This could include schemes to enable more social housing, small-scale market housing and development aimed at meeting the needs of local people'.
-(Draft Local Plan consultation, HDC, 2015).
+(HLP Appendix F, Table D.22).

-Recent housing commitments made during the period that this plan has been in development include: 62 dwellings on land east of Berry Close, 5 dwellings on land at Dingley Road, 50 dwellings on land north of Leicester Lane, 6 dwellings on land at Langton Road and 50 dwellings on land off Welham Lane, giving a total of 173 dwellings for which planning permission has been granted.
+Under HLP Policy H1 Provision of new housing, Great Bowden has been set a zero settlement requirement as during and immediately preceding the period that The Plan was developed, 203 dwellings were granted planning permission which included 62 dwellings on land east of Berry Close, 5 dwellings on land at Dingley

+Road, 50 dwellings on land north of Leicester Lane, 6 dwellings on land at Langton Road and 50 dwellings on land off Welham Lane.